Friedrich482/first-react-app/README.md

 ## Project RoadMap

-- This project will involve into something with not only **Houses** but also **Cars** and **Bikes**.
+- This project will involve into something with not only **Houses**  to sale but also **Cars** and **Bikes**.
 So I will practice React Router to create multiple pages.
 Users have to be able to add any of these articles and add them in their *basket*.
 - Many pages are needed :
   - Home
   - Houses